-What is the good news of the gospel?
-Read on to learn more about the gospel of Jesus Christ and the kingdom of God that it proclaims.
+Why is the Gospel good news?
+Read on to learn more about the Gospel message and the Kingdom of God that Jesus brought to Earth.

 Gospel of the Kingdom

 Gospel is a word that means “good news,” but it’s more than that.
 It’s a royal announcement, and its use in the New Testament points to the radical announcement of God’s Kingdom coming to Earth through Jesus.
 The Gospel fulfills the promises of the Hebrew Bible, as we see Jesus bring God’s reign and rule in a way no one expected.Video Details

 What is the good news of the Gospel really all about?

 One of the first times we see mention of the Gospel of the Kingdom is in Isaiah.
 Isaiah talks about a messenger running toward the destroyed city of Jerusalem proclaiming the good news that their God is still King.
 The messenger says that God himself would one day return to the city to set up his Kingdom and bring peace to the land.

 Jesus' Kingdom is Good News

 In the New Testament we see the same phrase, "good news," again.
 It's a Greek phrase that is often translated as "gospel."
 Throughout the New Testament, this phrase is used to summarize all of Jesus' teachings, proclaiming everything that Jesus taught as "good news."